Sebastián (sculptor): Fundación Cultural Sebastián and Museo Sebastian

-The Museo Sebastían is located on one side of the Plaza Merino in the city of Chihuahua, which used to be the site of a large market in the 18th and 19th centuries.
+The Museo Sebastián is located on one side of the Plaza Merino in the city of Chihuahua, which used to be the site of a large market in the 18th and 19th centuries.
 The building was constructed in the 1880s as a mansion.
 After the Mexican Revolution it became a commercial building.
 In 1995, the city acquired it to create a cultural center as well as a museum to honor Sebastián.
 It contains several exhibition halls and a permanent collection of Sebastián's work on display as well as areas for cultural and other kinds of events.